Trust Pilot Reviews

 High Bay and Low Bay Lighting Systems

-• Clear lenses work exceptionally well in high-mounted warehouse applications where maximum light penetration matters more than glare control.
-We recommend them for ceiling heights above 25 feet and wall-washing applications where fixtures aim away from occupied areas.
+• Clear lenses work well in high-mounted warehouse applications where maximum light penetration matters more than glare control.
+We typically recommend them for ceiling heights above 25 feet and wall-washing applications where fixtures aim away from occupied areas.

 Linear Shop Light Applications